1962 was the year of the

 He was in

-working with vibraphonist Cal Tjader’s quintet at the then famous Black Hawk Jazz club and as he was leaving to go to that gig he invited all of us down to the open jam session which the club offered every Sunday afternoon.
+working with vibraphonist Cal Tjader’s quintet at the then famous Black Hawk Jazz club and as he was leaving to go to that gig as a sub for Cal's regular bassist Freddie Schreiber, he invited all of us down to the open jam session which the club offered every Sunday afternoon.
 San Francisco

 When Sunday came along, the bassist and I decided to take Al up on his offer.
 We hopped on the Powell-Hyde Street Cable Car and road it down to the turnaround on Market Street.
 From there, the Black Hawk was a comfortable walk away at the corner of Turk and Hyde Streets.